What is BMW Neue Klasse?

 Charging

 The good news is whether you drive fast or slower for efficiency the iX3 will recharge that battery very fast.
 Not only can it charge from 10-80% in around 21 mins it should manage 10-55% in around 10 mins.
 That’s barely enough for a biological break including a takeout coffee if you run.
+You can see the charge times for our own iX3 in the 2026 915 mile UK road trip report here.

 While most older chargers operate at 400v, the iX3 offers 800v charging like the Kia EV6 or Porsche Taycan.
 The advantages of 800v including less power wastage, thinner cables meaning less weight. less heat which means faster charging with less energy used for cooling and faster charging.
 Apart from Mercedes models most 800v cars can still use 400v chargers when needed even if it cuts their max charging speed.
 For the iX3